premkpavuluri/microservices-research/final.md

 3. Architectural diagrams for microservice and monolithic architectures.
 4. Advantages and Disadvantages of Microservice.
 5. Advantages and Disadvantages of Monolithic.
+6. Tabular difference of monolithic and microservices.
-6. Why projects are moving towards microservices.
+7. Why projects are moving towards microservices.
-7. Why projects are sticking with monolithic.
+8. Why projects are sticking with monolithic.
-8. What questions to ask to decide if someone needs microservices or not.
+9. What questions to ask to decide if someone needs microservices or not.
-9. What is the conclusion of our research.
+10. What is the conclusion of our research.
-10. References.
+11. References.

 ## 1. What is microservice architecture